YizhePKU/YizhePKU.github.io-bak/_posts/2020-12-27-minimal-conda.md

     - requests
 ```

-Once you have your dependencies written down in a file(say `my_env.yml`), run `conda env create -f my_env.yml` to recreate the environment. **Do not confuse `conda env create` with `conda create`; the former creates environments from file, while the latter creates environment interactively.**
+Once you have your dependencies written down in a file(say `my_env.yml`), you(or your friends) may run `conda env create -f my_env.yml` to recreate the environment. **Do not confuse `conda env create` with `conda create`; the former creates environments from file, while the latter creates environment interactively.**

 [1]: https://github.com/facebookresearch/faiss/blob/master/INSTALL.md